List of world records in athletics: World records

 World Athletics (then IAAF) commenced the recognition of world records in 1912, and indoor world records after 1987.
 In 2000, IAAF rule 260.18a (formerly 260.6a) was amended, so that "world records" (as opposed to "indoor world records") can be set in a facility "with or without roof".
 This rule was not applied retroactively, and has, thus far, only affected the men's and women's pole vault, women's 2000 m and women's triple jump.
 The women's vault record has been advanced 9 times indoors by three different women, each ratified as a world record.
 The last record to be set indoors was in 2004.
 Sergey Bubka's 1993 pole vault world indoor record of 6.15 m was not considered to be a world record, because it was set before the new rule came into effect.
-Bubka's world record of 6.14 m, set outdoors in 1994, was surpassed by two different men since 2000, initially by Renaud Lavillenie in 2014 with a 6.16 m indoors mark, and most recently by Armand Duplantis in 2025 with a 6.30 m outdoors mark.
+Bubka's world record of 6.14 m, set outdoors in 1994, was surpassed by two different men since 2000, initially by Renaud Lavillenie in 2014 with a 6.16 m indoors mark, and most recently by Armand Duplantis in 2026 with a 6.31 m indoors mark.

 In 2023, World Athletics decided to introduce the new term 'short track' to replace the previous term 'indoor' to describe events and performances that are set on a 200 m track.
 For track and combined events, the term "indoor world records" were changed to "short track world records".
 In some field events, including long jump, triple jump, high jump, pole vault, and shot put, indoor world records were eliminated.
 These changes came into effect on 1 November 2023.